Transferring Credits into BHCC

 - World Education Services (WES) www.wes.org.

-Students who plan to transfer to a 4-year university may be required to use a specific credential evaluation company.
-If you know where you plan to transfer after studying at BHCC, call the admissions department an ask which credential evaluation company they accept.
+Students who plan to transfer to a 4-year university may be required to use a specific credential evaluation service.
+If you know where you plan to transfer after studying at BHCC, contact their admissions department and ask which credential evaluations they accept.

 What if the college I attended has closed?